dougbutner/web-4/README.md

  3. **Information Entropy**
 	 Information degradation over time, increasing cost to call smart contracts over time accounts in sensitive systems
  4. **Harmonic Geo-social Systems**
-	 Fair, transparent collaboration through accounting the opinions and desires of participants, including in existing geopolitical
+	 Equal and transparent collaboration through accounting the opinions and desires of participants in geographic bounds which may be defined by geopolitical tradition or current collectives.

-Each module can be used separately or in tandem.
-This paper invites you to involve any of these ideas into your current and future projects.
+Each module can be implemented separately or in tandem.
+This paper invites you to involve any of these ideas into your current or future projects.
 We will discuss these concepts one at a time, but first let's examine why we need them in the first place.

 # Why we must grow from web 3 to evolve time